-IDENTITY AND INTEREST OF AMICUS CURIAE
+INTEREST OF AMICUS CURIAE

-Amicus curiae Immigration Law Reform Institute ("IRLI") seeks the Court's leave to file this brief for the reasons set forth in the accompanying letter motion.1 IRLI is a nonprofit 501(c)(3) public-interest law firm incorporated in the District of Columbia.
-IRLI is dedicated to litigating immigration-related cases on behalf of, and in the interests of, United States citizens and lawful permanent residents and to assisting courts in understanding and accurately applying federal immigration law.
+Amicus curiae Immigration Law Reform Institute ("IRLI") is a nonprofit 501(c)(3) public-interest law firm incorporated in the District of Columbia.1 IRLI is dedicated to litigating immigration-related cases on behalf of, and in the interests of, United States citizens and lawful permanent residents and to assisting courts in understanding and accurately applying federal immigration law.
 IRLI has litigated or filed amicus briefs in many important immigration cases.
 For more than twenty years, the Board of Immigration Appeals has solicited amicus briefs drafted by IRLI staff from IRLI's affiliate, the Federation for American Immigration Reform, because the Board considers IRLI an expert in immigration law.
 For these reasons, IRLI has direct interests in the issues here.